kefbytes/KefBytes_iOS_Best_Practices/README.md

 * Start with the strictest of access controls and move to less strict as needed
 	* Example: create functions as private  and only modify to less restrictive when you find that they need to be

+### Working with Currency
+* It's always best to use NSDecimalNumber with currency values so you don't lose precision during calculations.

 ## Build
 ### Define the minimum version supported